kyren/piccolo/README.md

    place with as fine of a granularity as necessary, with garbage collection taking place in-between the "sequence" steps.

-(These ideas are not all mine, this project is heavily derived from [rust-gc](https://manishearth.github.io/blog/2015/09/01/designing-a-gc-in-rust/), and the idea of using "generativity" comes from [You can't spell trust without Rust](https://raw.githubusercontent.com/Gankro/thesis/master/thesis.pdf).)
+(These ideas are not all mine, the garbage collector is heavily derived from [rust-gc](https://manishearth.github.io/blog/2015/09/01/designing-a-gc-in-rust/), and the idea of using "generativity" comes from [You can't spell trust without Rust](https://raw.githubusercontent.com/Gankro/thesis/master/thesis.pdf).)